Discovering Communication Pattern Shifts in Large-Scale Labeled Networks using Encoder Embedding and Vertex Dynamics: Introduction

 In the modern digital era, graph data has become increasingly complex, with larger numbers of vertices and edges, and frequently appears as time-series data with evolving edge connectivity and weights over time.
+In the context of a large corporate environment with a workforce comprising hundreds of thousands of employees, their digital communication patterns can fluctuate on a monthly basis attributed to factors like organizational restructuring or global events such as the Covid-19 pandemic.
+On a grander scale, consider the ever-evolving landscape of social media platforms such as Meta and Twitter.
+As of 2023, Meta boasts an impressive 3 billion user base, while Twitter has over 350 million users.
+These examples highlights the dynamic nature of contemporary network data and the increasing need to analyze them effectively.

-For example, social media networks like Meta or Twitter constantly expand as new users join and interact.
-In a corporate setting, monthly communication patterns in a network can vary in response to events such as earnings calls or global issues such as Covid-19.
-However, existing methods require considerable computational resources to process such data and may not capture the evolving nature of dynamic networks.
+However, existing methods often require considerable computational resources to process such data and may not capture the evolving nature of dynamic networks.
 On the other hand, recent breakthrough in image and language analysis \cite{krizhevsky2012imagenet,radford2019languagegpt2} have demonstrated the crucial role of scalability in performance gain.
 The sheer amount of data often encodes sufficient information, and the ability to process vast amounts of data within a reasonable time frame can yield performance gain far exceeding that of a complicated and computation-intensive method limited to a small or subsampled dataset.